With its sandy beaches and views of the Picos de Europa mountain range, Santander, the Cantabrian capital, has a lot to offer.

 Beaches

 The port city of Santander is abundant in beautiful beaches.
-With many to choose from, my personal favourite is Playa de Los Peligros where at certain times of the year you can sun yourself on the beach while enjoying a view of the snow-capped mountains of Picos de Europa.
-Northern Spain isn’t known for having the most favourable weather conditions, you have the rain to thank for those green pastures (the rain in Spain, as it happens, does not fall mainly on the plain).
-However, mild temperatures make this region ideal for walking and when the sun does come out in Santander it’s like no place on earth.
+With many to choose from, my personal favourite is Playa de Los Peligros, where you can sun yourself on the beach at certain times of the year while enjoying a view of the snow-capped mountains of Picos de Europa.
+Northern Spain isn’t known for having the most favourable weather conditions; you have the rain to thank for those green pastures (the rain in Spain, as it happens, does not fall mainly on the plain).
+However, mild temperatures make this region ideal for walking, and when the sun does come out in Santander, it’s like no place on Earth.

 Palacio de la Magdalena